tobixen/thrash-protect/README.rst

 Simple solution
 ---------------

+The reason why the box becomes completely thrashed is that Linux spends all available resources on context switches; it's not much smart to spend seconds on context switching and then let the application run for milliseconds until the next context switch.
+By stopping rogue processes for seconds rather than switching it out for milliseconds, things will still work despite the thrashing.

-This script will be checking the pswpin and pswpout variables in /proc/vmstat on configurable intervals.
-If too much swapping is detected within the interval (and particularly if the swapping is bidirectional), the program will STOP the most nasty process.
+This script will be checking the pswpin and pswpout variables in /proc/vmstat on configurable intervals to detect thrashing.
+The formula is set up so that a lot of unidirectional swap movement or a little bit of bidirectional swapping within a time interval will trigger (something like `(swapin+epsilon)*(swapout+epsilon)>threshold`).
+The program will then STOP the most nasty process.
 When the host has stopped swapping the host will resume one of the stopped processes.
 If the host starts swapping again, the last resumed PID will be refrozen.

 Finding the most "nasty" process seems to be a bit non-trivial, as there is no per-process counters on swapin/swapout.
-Perhaps it's possible to check the delta of the total swap pages used and sum it together with the number of page faults.
-Currently three algorithms have been implemented and the script uses them in this order:
+Currently three algorithms have been implemented and the script uses them in this
+order:

 -  Last unfrozen pid, if it's still running.
 Of course this can't work as a stand-alone solution, but it's a very cheap operation and just